nerdefierodiesserlo/stremio-addon-v2/readme.md

 # IHaveAStream

 This is a **Stremio addon** that integrates external video streams into the platform.
+It was created with the idea of making sports content a little more accessible to everyone, given the often unreasonable rise in subscription costs.

+However, this is an **unstable and hard-to-maintain solution**: streams may change or stop working at any time.
+Apologies in advance for any possible malfunctions.

 🔹 **Current functionality**
 - Retrieves **m3u8** video streams from [Rojadirecta](https://www.rojadirecta.eu).